BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 Please note: The requirements and standards of the country apply to any services provided and not those of the UK.
 All our holidays comply with the safety standards of the country visited.

-The minimum age for children on our Travelsphere tours is 12 years (for rail to Europe and for all long haul holidays), 18 years (for walking and activity holidays) and no restriction on holidays with flights to Europe that are resort based.
-For Just You tours the minimum age is 18 years.
-Unfortunately we cannot accept bookings for women who will be more than 28 weeks pregnant at the conclusion of the holiday due to airline and cruise ship conditions of carriage.
+The minimum age on our Just You tours is 18 years.
+For cruising holidays the minimum age will be as governed by the cruise company and if there is a tour connected with the cruise 18 years of age.
+Unfortunately we cannot accept bookings for women who will be more than 28 weeks pregnant at the conclusion of the holiday due to airline and 24 weeks due to cruise ship conditions of carriage.

 We reserve the right for ourselves, our employees, agents and suppliers as well as the cruise ship’s owners, operators and managers to inspect and search all cruise passengers and their hand or cabin luggage to ensure the safety and security of all other passengers and crew.
 For this reason, you must allow any inspection or search to take place when requested.